testbedCIIRC/dt-integration-and-evaluation-in-robotic-maam/README.md

 - **NX Siemens Files:** Simulation of robotic paths and scans of printed parts in NX Siemens.
 - **Laser Tracker - Raw data:** Raw data from laser tracker from measuring the printing pad and robot motion.
 - **Python Files:** Scripts for visualizing the bilinear interpolation of the printing pad and visualization of the real robot paths from:
-  1. Laser tracker measuring
+  I. Laser tracker measuring
-  2. Virtual robot controller
+  II.
+Virtual robot controller
-  3. Real robot controller
+  III.
+Real robot controller
-  4. CAM - NX Siemens
+  IV.
+CAM - NX Siemens

 # Key Features